Does Instagram Notify When You Screenshot a Story?

 A few things you can do:

 Use a web-based viewer.
-Tools like PeekStories let you view and download stories without even showing up in the viewer list.
+Tools like PeekStories' story viewer let you view and download stories without even showing up in the viewer list.
 Can't get a screenshot notification if you never opened the story in the Instagram app in the first place, right?
-And downloading gives you better quality than a screenshot anyway.
+And downloading gives you better quality than a screenshot anyway — you get the original resolution file.

 The second device trick.
 Old school but effective — open the story on your phone and photograph the screen with another device.
 Instagram physically cannot detect a camera pointed at your screen.
 It's dumb but it works.

 Or just... screenshot normally.
 This is what I do 99% of the time.
-Instagram hasn't notified for story screenshots in the entire history of the app.
+Instagram hasn't notified for story screenshots in the entire history of the app (besides that brief 2018 test).
 The odds of them sneaking it in without a massive announcement are basically zero — they'd know the backlash would be wild.

 Frequently Asked Questions